Sell My Home in Greece - The Ultimate Guide (Updated for 2026)

 1. Prepare Your Documentation

-This is one of the best ways to speed up the process of selling a home in Greece.
-Start to assemble your documents at an early date.
-You can also have a lawyer do some of this work for you.
-As part of your documentation, you’ll need:
+This is one of the most effective ways to speed up the process of selling a home in Greece.
+It’s best to start gathering your documents early.
+You can also have a lawyer assist you with this step.
+As part of your documentation, you will need:

 - The deed of the property